Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 But why is that?

-First of all, check your remote and any wall switches.
+First of all, check your ceiling fan remote and any wall switches.
 Be sure that all the settings are correct and that you’ve indeed tried to turn on the fan correctly.

 If everything is as it should be, but the fan blades still won’t spin, then the problem is somewhere inside the fan itself.